To book for someone else click here.

 Influencing consumer decision making

-This year's summit will be more practical than ever.
-Join us in London for a day packed with case studies from Meta, GSK, NatWest, Ofcom and many other big names demonstrating real-world applications of behavioural science and consumer psychology that are actually changing our behaviour.
+This year's conference will be more practical than ever and packed with case studies from Meta, Haleon, NatWest, Ofcom and many other big names demonstrating real-world applications of behavioural science and consumer psychology that are actually resulting in behaviour change.

 We’ll be talking about how and when to use nudge interventions, the ethics of online sales tactics and how to empower consumers to navigate them, and ‘in the moment’ techniques for collecting real behavioural observations.